 While the terms "private sector" and "public sector" are often discussed as opposites, public organizations are increasingly expected -- by their elected officials, residents, funding entities, and businesses, among others -- to produce results that benefit all interested parties.
-At Red Caffeine, a growth consultancy, we've worked with several municipalities to identify areas where "private sector" growth strategies can provide an advantage, particularly in marketing and branding efforts.
+At Red Caffeine our business growth consulting services has had us work with several municipalities to identify areas where "private sector" growth strategies can provide an advantage, particularly in marketing and branding efforts.

 Understand business objectives